Shad Gaspard: Japan (2011)

 On February 5, 2011, Gaspard went to Japan and worked for Antonio Inoki's Inoki Genome Federation (IGF), where he teamed with Bobby Lashley in a loss to Atsushi Sawada and Erik Hammer.

 Return to the independent circuit (2011–2020)

 After being released a second time by WWE, Gaspard returned to the independent circuit, and on January 22, 2011, he defeated Charlie Haas at FWE Retribution in New York City.
-On March 31, 2012, he lost to Big Daddy V at WrestleRama in Georgetown, Ghana.
-It was announced on June 19, 2014 that Gaspard and JTG were looking for booking interests labeled now as the slightly altered Crime Time, as JTG was released by WWE.
+On March 31, 2012, he lost to Big Daddy V at WrestleRama in Georgetown, Guyana.
+It was announced on June 19, 2014, that Gaspard and JTG were looking for booking interests labeled now as the slightly altered Crime Time, as JTG was released by WWE.
 They wrestled the first match on their Crime Time World Tour on August 23, 2014, for the Warriors of Wrestling promotion in Staten Island.
 At the JAPW 18th Anniversary Show on November 15, 2014, Crime Time defeated Damien Darling and Danny Demento in a tag team match.
 Gaspard then continued to wrestle alongside JTG, until his death in 2020.